Allure Medical Billing FAQs

 Coinsurance is the percentage your insurance will cover once you have met your deductible.
 Some policies don’t have a coinsurance.
 These policies pay 100% once your deductible is met.

-Maximum out of pocket is the maximum amount you will pay in a policy year before your insurance will cover you at 100%.
-Some policies Include copays and/or deductibles in your maximum out of pocket and others do not.
-Please contact your individual insurance policy if you are unsure about your coverage.
+Maximum out-of-pocket is the maximum amount you will pay in a policy year before your insurance will cover you at 100%.
+Some policies include copays and/or deductibles in your maximum out-of-pocket and others do not.
+Please contact your insurance policy if you are unsure about your coverage.

 What do the “Charges” on the statement mean?

 A charge is the dollar amount we submit to the insurance company.
-Insurance company’s generally approves of a smaller dollar amount than what physicians charge.
-The patient responsibility is what your insurance company approves.
+Insurance companies generally approve of a smaller dollar amount than what physicians charge.
+The patient’s responsibility is what your insurance company approves.

 What do the “Credits” on the statement mean?